5x5 and Teacher Arts Grants (TAG)

 • Has at least three years of experience providing arts in learning programming in schools and/or out-of-school-time locations.

-• Provides arts in learning programming at least nine months of the year and that aligns with at least one of the following artistic areas: Art Museums, Dance, Design, Film & Media Arts, Folk & Traditional Arts, Literary Arts, Music, Musical Theater, Opera, Presenting & Multidisciplinary Arts, Theater, Visual Arts.
+• Provides arts in learning programming at least nine months of the year and that aligns with at least one of the following artistic areas: Art Museums, Dance, Design, Folk & Traditional Arts, Literary Arts, Literary Arts, Media Arts, Music, Musical Theater, Opera, Presenting & Multidisciplinary Works, Theater, Visual Arts.

-• Provides arts in learning programs that are directly connected to academic curriculum and standards and can provide evidence of the connection.
+• Provides arts in learning programs that are directly connected to core content and academic standards and can provide evidence of the connection.

 How do I/we apply?